emilyychenn/arduCryoFridge/README.md

 git clone https://git.sarlab.ca/DrSAR/arducryofridge.git
 ```

+Install the Arduino *EnableInterrupt* Library:
+* open the `ino` file
+* navigate to 'Tools > Manage Libraries'
+* search for EnableInterrupt by Mike Schwager and install

 ## Usage

 Deploy the `ino` file to the arduino Uno using a stanfard Arduino development environment.